 However, I see this challenging environment as an opportunity for sports teams and leagues to create and accelerate strategies on how they capture, maintain engagement, and grow their fan base.
 This goes way beyond the 25,000 fans that would attend a live game, as some have been doing with success like DAZN and other organizations mentioned in the global consumer spend in sports apps in 2019.

 A recent survey conducted by iSportconnect entitled Sports Industry Bullish on Possible Long-Term Negative Impact Of COVID-19 reveals that 53% of people surveyed say that the current crisis is creating an opportunity to create new and innovative revenue streams.

-Sports leagues and teams are already exploring and experimenting ways to keep the fan base engaged
+Sports leagues and teams are already exploring and experimenting with ways to keep the fan base engaged

 Let’s look at some recent examples:

-- MLB also recently launched the FITTED YouTube series exposing the very cool, behind the scenes, rite of passage in professional baseball that baseball fans didn’t know about – or had heard about but never had the opportunity to watch.
-(The first episode features my son who plays for the Oakland athletics, but this is not about him, believe me he has way more fans and followers than me.)
+- MLB also recently launched the FITTED YouTube series exposing the very cool, behind the scenes, a rite of passage in professional baseball that baseball fans didn’t know about – or had heard about but never had the opportunity to watch.
+(The first episode features my son who plays for the Oakland Athletics, but this is not about him, believe me, he has way more fans and followers than me.)

 The new sports experience

 Professional sports are at an inception point that has been accelerated by this global COVID-19 crisis: How to capture and maintain engagement with a broader fan base and monetize that relationship.
 While in the short term they may allow free access to their subscription services, subscriptions/memberships will become mainstream on how we as fans experience sports:

 - Live game streaming like NFL Sunday Ticket, NBA TV, or MLB.TV will probably need to be enhanced, wiring some players and umpires/referees to create a live commentary during the game, or enabling it in social channels for fans to comment live.